collapsed-stacks/firearms/questions/599/ruger-lcp-slide-sometimes-sticks.md

 - posted by: [Loke](https://stackexchange.com/users/-1/72-loke) on 2011-11-21
 - score: 2

-<p>It looks like the slide is getting stopped at the exact position you need to put it to remove the take-down pin.
+It looks like the slide is getting stopped at the exact position you need to put it to remove the take-down pin.
 Perhaps check that area for burrs or carbon.
 Polish and give the pin a clean and see if it happens again.
-If you can't fix it, send it back to Ruger to get it fixed.</p>
+If you can't fix it, send it back to Ruger to get it fixed.

-<p>hope that helps.</p>
+hope that helps.

 ## Answer 611